memgraph/docs/gqlalchemy/reference/transformations/export.md

 ## Transporter

-Abstract transporter that provides interface for translating Memgraph data into graph objects like `NetworkX, DGL and PyG`.
+Abstract transporter that provides interface for translating Memgraph data into graph objects like NetworkX, DGL and PyG.

 ## GraphTransporter

-`GraphTransporter` is used for converting Memgraph graph to the specific graph type offered by some Python package (PyG, DGL, NX...).
-Each `GraphTransporter` has a reference to the specific translator object which is used for translating Memgraph data into correct graph type.
-This translator does all the dirty stuff so check out docs about `DGLTranslator, PyGTranslator and NxTranslator` to find out implementation details.
+`GraphTransporter` is used for converting a Memgraph graph to the specific graph type offered by some Python package (PyG, DGL, NX...).
+Each `GraphTransporter` has a reference to the specific translator object, which is used for translating Memgraph data into the correct graph type.
+This translator does all the dirty work, so check out the docs about [`DGLTranslator`](./translators/dgl_translator.md), [`PyGTranslator`](./translators/pyg_translator.md) and [`NxTranslator`](./translators/nx_translator.md) to find out implementation details.

 ### Methods